JacobParis/tornado/README.md

 The requirements ask for a way to delete tasks, but it seems weird to not have a way to view complete tasks so I'm adding an intermediate state called Archived.
 By toggling a state prop called `showArchived` I can show either the active or archived tasks.

+On the UI side, I'm controlling the `showArchived` state with the Tabs component from my UI Kit.
+Under the hood it's just a radio button group, which makes it very accessible to keyboard users and ties in really well to React's state machine.